Country Gospel (album): Background and content

 Wanda Jackson had recently left Capitol Records after recording a mixture of Rockabilly and country selections, such as "Let's Have a Party" (1960), "Right or Wrong" and "The Box It Came In" (1966).
 In 1971, she discovered Christianity, which led to the decision to record more gospel material.
 According to Jackson, she was given an early release from Capitol's roster in 1973 to pursue a gospel contract with Word Records.
 The reasoning behind signing Jackson was so Word could "take the company to all markets in a full-scale operation," according to Billboard.

 Jackson went into the studio with producer Billy Ray Hearn in November 1972 to record a collection of gospel tracks for her first Word release.
-The session was cut at the Jack Clement Studio, located in Nashville, Tennessee.
+The session was cut at the Jack Clement Recording Studio, located in Nashville, Tennessee.
 The album consisted of 11 songs.
 The final track was a self-penned tune written by Jackson.
 It also included covers of "Why Me, Lord" and "I Saw the Light".